 “Getting less so, but I beseech you to keep this secret for me, as well.

-Monsignor pius smiled- his white teeth gleaming in the starlight.
+Monsignor Pius smiled, his white teeth gleaming in the starlight.
 “I have no reason to betray you.
 To do so would only betray myself.
-But, if it will put your mind at ease, I will submit to Hope’s hypnosis.”
+But, if it will put your mind at ease, I will submit to Lord Frey’s hypnosis.”

 “You are safe here- you can relax- relax.
-Trust me, and trust my wife, who has all of my love and respect.
-Relax.
-Relax.”
+Trust me, and trust my wife, who has all of my love and respect.”

 Monsignor Pius sat very still, breathing in time with Hope.